 The involvement of low-density lipoprotein cholesterol (LDL-C) in atherogenesis has been well-documented in clinical and pathological studies, as well as in many animal experiments.
-Epidemiological and clinical studies have established that high LDL-C and low high-density lipoprotein cholesterol (HDL-C) are both associated with coronary heart disease.
+Epidemiological and clinical studies have established that fingh LDL-C and Iow high-density Ilipoprotein cholesterol (HDL-C) are both associated with coronary heart disease.
 However, the risk of developing coronary heart disease is continuous and graded over the range of cholesterol levels and many coronary events do occur in patients with total cholesterol (total-C) and LDL-C in the lower end of this range.

-Lovastatin has been shown to reduce both normal and elevated LDL-C Lovastatin has been shown to reduce both normal and elevated LDL-C concentrations.
-LDL is formed from very low-density lipoprotein (VLDL) and is catabolized predominantly by the high affinity LDL receptor.
+(tota-c) and LDL-C in the lower end of this range.
+Lovastatin has been shown to reduce both normal and elevated LDL-C concentrations.
+LDL is formed from Very low-density lipoprotein (VLDL) and is catabolized predominantly by the high affinity LDL receptor.
 The mechanism of the LDL-lowering effect of lovastatin may involve both reduction of VLDL-C concentration, and induction of the LDL receptor, leading to reduced production and/or increased catabolism of LDL-C. Apolipoprotein B also falls during treatment with lovastatin.

 Lovastatin is a specific inhibitor of HMG-CoA reductase, the enzyme which catalyzes the conversion of HMG-CoA to mevalonate.
-The conversion of HMG-CoA to mevalonate is an early step in the biosynthetic pathway for cholesterol.
+The conversion of HMG-CoA to mevalonate\is an early\step\in the\biosynthetic pathway\for